david-sackmary/c/README.md

 ##Output
 The only program in this repo with output is get_iptables.py For each line in server_list.txt, get_iptables.py will generate a text file which contains the iptables for that server.
+The file extension of the output files will be ".iptables" instead of ".txt".
+These files are oftentimes input to another repo named Generate_Firewall_rules.
 These text files will appear in the same directory where get_iptables.py is executed.